John R. Lewis

 Lewis remained active nationally in civil rights issues and settled in Atlanta.
-Elected to Congress in 1986, he has represented Georgia’s 5th Congressional District ever since and is the longest-serving member of the state’s congressional delegation.
+Elected to Congress in 1986, he represented Georgia’s 5th Congressional District and was the longest-serving member of the state’s congressional delegation.

-Lewis has maintained an active interest in issues in his native state of Alabama and was a key figure in the designation of the Selma-to-Montgomery National Historic Trail.
-He lives in Atlanta and is married to Lillian Miles.
-They have one son, John Miles.
+Lewis maintained an active interest in issues in his native state of Alabama and was a key figure in the designation of the Selma-to-Montgomery National Historic Trail.
+He was married to the late Lillian Miles, with whom he had one son, John Miles.